Daang Hari: Las Piñas to Muntinlupa

 Daang Hari's northern terminus is at the junction with Commerce Avenue in Madrigal Business Park near Alabang Town Center, where it continues from the short Investment Drive from Alabang–Zapote Road.
 The road forms the border between Barangay Ayala Alabang and Poblacion of Muntinlupa to the east and Barangay Almanza Dos of Las Piñas to the west.
 The road passes the following villages from north to south: T.S.
-Cruz Subdivision, Ayala Alabang, Ayala Southvale, Versailles, Katarungan Village, and Portofino Heights before coming to a roundabout with Daang Reyna and Muntinlupa–Cavite Expressway (MCX) near Evia Lifestyle Center.
+Cruz Subdivision, Ayala Alabang, Ayala Southvale, Versailles, Katarungan Village, and Portofino Heights before coming to Villar Gyratory, a roundabout with Daang Reyna, Muntinlupa–Cavite Expressway (MCX), and Biazon Road near Evia Lifestyle Center.

 Muntinlupa to Imus

-From the Daang Reyna junction, the road curves sharply to the west and traverses the Molino villages of Bacoor, including, from east to west, Verdana Homes, Malipay and Springville South.
+From the Villar Gyratory, the road curves sharply to the west and traverses the Molino villages of Bacoor, including, from east to west, Verdana Homes, Malipay and Springville South.
 It then veers north as it intersects SoMo Road, near the namesake mall, before intersecting with Molino-Paliparan Road where The Molino Flyover goes through Daang Hari.